MagnusCardell/emoji-whisperer-engine/README.md

 $e$ corresponds to an emoji, $w$ corresponds to a word in the query, and
 $W$ corresponds to the entire corpus from which the index was built.

-Given an input quert $Q$, the resulting emoji is calculated as:
+Given an input query $Q$, the resulting emoji is calculated as:

 $$
 score(e, Q, W) = \sum_{{w \in Q}} \frac{{\textit{{iwf}}(e, W)}}{{\textit{{mf}}_w + \textit{{ewf}}(e, w)}}